 There are more than 20 different languages spoken in India, and English is often seen as a universal way to communicate between people from different regions.
 This means it’s an important language to start learning from a young age, and fluent speakers are considered hugely valuable teachers for young children.

-As a Kindergarten volunteer you can give young students an early start to learning the English language.
+As a Childcare volunteer you can give young students an early start to learning the English language.
 Kindergartens are typically associated and housed within elementary schools and you will be working in the junior classrooms of schools throughout Kochi.

-Kindergarten volunteer duties can vary but usually include:
+Childcare volunteer duties can vary but usually include:

 - Assisting local teachers